michaelbrusegard/tabline.wez/README.md

 ```

 > [!CAUTION]
-> There are currently some issues with the `cpu` and `ram` components on windows/linux so I would recommend disabling them unti it has been resolved.
+> There are currently some issues with the `cpu` and `ram` components on windows/linux so I would recommend disabling them until it has been resolved.

 #### Config options